 Our Basic Law Enforcement Academy runs approximately 24 weeks, followed by 15 weeks of field training.
 Patrol Deputies and Court Bailiffs attend the same academy, achieving triple certifications upon completing their field training.

 Are there any qualifications I must meet?
 What would disqualify me from getting a job?

 I am in the military but will be getting out soon.
 When should I apply?

 We value our employees and applicants who are veterans, and we will work with you as best we can.
 The hiring process only takes a few months to complete; therefore, starting at least six months before you get out would be a good idea.
 Please call one of our recruiters at 804-365-HCSO (4276) if you need further assistance.

 I’m a Correctional Officer/Jailer.
 Do I qualify as a lateral?

-To qualify as a pre-certified lateral, an applicant must be certified as a Law Enforcement Officer through the Department of Criminal Justice System (DCJS).
+To qualify as a pre-certified lateral, an applicant must be certified as a Law Enforcement Officer through the Department of Criminal Justice Services (DCJS).
 A Correctional Officer and Jailer is certified as DOC Corrections Officer or Jail Officer/Inmate Security.
 You would need to attend our academy to become Law Enforcement certified.
 All Correctional officers and Jailers are encouraged to apply as a Patrol Deputy or Court Bailiff as we value the experience your current profession brings to the Law Enforcement profession!

 What is the Career Development Program?